 {{ end }}

-first & where Together
+& where

 Using both together can be very powerful.